 Welcome to the Shakespearience study materials!
-Comprised of 4 different units on the life, times, poetry and plays of William Shakespeare, these study materials were written to help prepare your students for their visit to Shakespearience while smoothly integrating into your existing curriculum.
+Comprised of four units on the life, times, poetry and plays of Shakespeare, these lesssons will help prepare your students for their visit to Shakespearience while smoothly integrating into your existing curriculum.
 Each unit contains a wide variety of study materials and assessment tools.

 All of the units are modular in design allowing the teacher to pick and choose which materials are appropriate for their class.

 Our study materials can be viewed online or downloaded and printed out for the class.
 The online versions of our study materials are formatted for multiple devices and can be viewed on desktops or tablets.

 Who was William Shakespeare?
 Widely regarded as one of the world’s greatest playwrights, his contribution to the theatre has had a tremendous influence on actors, directors, writers, designers, producers and audiences across the globe.
 In this lesson, you’ll uncover the man behind the legend!